kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 needs to create and delete the `EndpointSelector`; the endpoint lifecycle is not my problem.

-#### Story 3: Client Settings Configuration for an Existing Service
+#### Story 3: Referenceable Backend Selection for an Existing Service

-As an app developer, I have an existing `Service` and I want to configure client settings like TLS certificates, the MCP protocol, or other connection parameters so my gateway can connect to it.
-Rather than creating new infrastructure, I create a [Gateway API `Backend`][gep-4488] of `type: EndpointSelector` and set its `selectorRef` to the `EndpointSelector` the `Service` controller automatically created for my `Service`.
-I declare the TLS configuration and protocol on the `Backend`; the gateway uses those settings when routing to my existing pods.
-The `Service` routing and endpoint selection behavior are unchanged, though `EndpointSlices` gain the new `kubernetes.io/endpoint-selector-name` label once the feature gate is enabled.
+As an app developer, I have an existing `Service` and need another controller to reference the same backend selection.
+I reference the Service-derived `EndpointSelector` from a [Gateway API `Backend`][gep-4488], while declaring connection settings such as TLS and protocol on that Backend.
+The Service keeps its own routing and EndpointSlice lifecycle; the projection gives the Backend a stable backend-selection contract without adding those settings to Service.

 [gep-4488]: https://gateway-api.sigs.k8s.io/geps/gep-4488/

 ### Notes/Constraints/Caveats

-`EndpointSelector` and `Service` overlap in the endpoint-selection piece but are not in conflict.
-Once this feature is enabled, the `Service` controller creates an `EndpointSelector` for each `Service` with a pod selector, and the `endpointslice-controller` drives reconciliation from that object.
-Users and tooling that interact with `Services` and their `EndpointSlices` observe the same functional behavior.
+`EndpointSelector` and `Service` overlap in backend selection but are sibling APIs.
+The EndpointSlice controller reconciles Service EndpointSlices from Service and EndpointSelector EndpointSlices from explicitly created EndpointSelectors.
+A Service-derived projection is referenceable selection metadata; it is not substituted into either reconciliation path.

 An `EndpointSelector` is loosely coupled to its consumers.
 It has no awareness of which higher-level resources reference it, just as `EndpointSlices` have no